- Trustee duties and responsibilities.

 - Do what you (and no one else) decides will best enable the charity to carry out its purposes.

-- Avoid putting yourselves in a position where your duty to your charity conflicts with your personal interests or loyalty to any other person or body.
+- Avoid putting yourself in a position where your duty to your charity conflicts with your personal interests or loyalty to any other person or body.

 - Not receive any benefit from the charity unless it is properly authorised and is clearly in the charity’s interests; this also includes anyone who is financially connected to you, such as a partner, dependent child or business partner.